alphagov/govuk-design-system/src/community/design-system-day/speaker-information.md

 Helen leads the Move-On team and is centre manager at the Emily Davison Centre supporting domestic abuse survivors to access work, education, volunteering and training.
 Adopting a trauma informed approach within the service has enabled the team to see great leaps in confidence and self-esteem of the women they work with.

 ### Tash Willcocks (TPXimpact)
 Tash has spent over 25 years shaping future change-makers.
-First as Programme Leader of BA & MA Graphics at Salford University; then as Director of Masters at Hyper Island, working with international students and organisations such as the BBC, UN, NHS, Unilever & Adidas.

-Tash later joined Snook, where she created the learning design hub and launched the Snook Design Academy.
+First as Programme Leader of BA and MA Graphics at Salford University, then as Director of Masters at Hyper Island, working with the BBC, UN, NHS, Unilever and Adidas.
+After joining Snook, Tash created the learning design hub and launched the Snook Design Academy.
 Her most recent venture is joining TPXImpact to design and build their Design Academy.

+### David Cox (GOV.UK Design System team)
+To be confirmed

-## Day 2
+## Day 2 speakers

 ### Oliver Binns (GOV.UK One Login)
 Oliver is a software engineer from Yorkshire with a master’s degree in Computer Science.
 He has worked on mobile apps for airlines, healthcare, and government, with a focus on iOS development.